 Free Tier Up to 10 users

-Flexible Calendar & Timeline Planner by Reinwok combines two modules in one Jira app: a calendar for event and issue visualization, and a resource planning timeline for scheduling work across teams.
-It is built on Atlassian Forge, which means it runs entirely on Atlassian’s infrastructure — your data stays within the Atlassian ecosystem and is not accessible by third-party servers.
+Calendar for Jira (Resource Timeline & JSM Calendar) by Reinwok packs three capabilities into a single Jira app: a calendar for visualizing events and issues, a resource planning timeline for scheduling work across teams, and a JSM Portal Calendar for sharing schedules with customers.
+It is built on Atlassian Forge, so it runs entirely on Atlassian’s infrastructure — your data stays within the Atlassian ecosystem and is never sent to third-party servers.

 Calendar Module